ckaestne/seai/lectures/03_modelquality/modelquality.md

 * Capabilities are "partial specifications", given beyond training data
 * Encode domain knowledge of the problem
+  * Capabilities are inherently domain specific
+  * Curate capability-specific test data for a problem
 * Testing for capabilities helps to distinguish models that use intended abstractions
 * May help find models that generalize better